 Chris didn't force anything, though.
 He waited until Aidan, who played at Divine Child High School in Dearborn, Michigan, asked him for tips before offering any.

 "He actually waited for me to come up to him," Aidan said.
 "He didn't want to be forceful.
 He wanted me to want it to get better.
 That was probably freshman year [of high school].
 He taught me all the little stuff I was screwing up on and when you improve on it, that changes your game that much."

 Chris is just a piece of the familial support system that surrounds the former Michigan defensive star.
 Chris met his wife Melissa Hutchinson during his time in college and Mia Hutchinson, Aidan's older sister, graduated from UM in 2018 and runs her own photography business.
 Aria Hutchinson, Aidan's younger sister, graduated from Michigan in 2021 with a degree in Neuroscience.
 As if you needed more evidence that the Hutchinson family blood runs blue and maize.

-However, a shared bond with his father planted the seeds that made him grow into the projected No. 1 overall pick in the 2022 NFL Draft.
+However, a shared bond with his father planted the seeds that made him grow the face of the Detroit Lions future.

 Enjoy all things sports?

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.